Master of Education in Curriculum and Instruction

-Earn this Master of Education degree by completing 10 courses for 30 units of course work.
+Earn this San Diego Masters Degree in Education by completing 10 courses for 30 units of course work.
 The program consists of five foundation core courses including a capstone seminar, and five courses in the specialization area you choose.
 You can start in any semester and begin with any courses offered.
 The Capstone Seminar is the only course with prerequisite(s) and is planned as your last course in the program.

 Core Courses (15 Units)